3 Ways to Cook Butternut Squash

 - Bring chicken stock to a simmer in a large saucepan over medium-high heat.

-- To the rice mixture, add wine, saffron, salt, pepper, and ½-1 cup hot stock.
+- To the rice mixture, add wine, saffron, salt, pepper, and 1/2 cup to 1 cup of hot stock.
 Stir until liquid is absorbed.
-Continue to add stock ½-1 cup at a time and stir until most of it is absorbed.
-The risotto is ready when the rice is tender, about 30–40 minutes.
+Continue to add stock a half-cup to a cup at a time, and stir until most of it is absorbed.
+The risotto is ready when the rice is tender, about 30-40 minutes.